Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Aerial view of Battery Park in New York | ©Marianna Perevert

-Located south of Lower Manhattan and bordering the Financial District, Battery Park is one of New York's most beautiful parks famous for its spectacular views of the Statue of Liberty.
+Located south of Lower Manhattan and bordering the Financial District, Battery Park is one of the most beautiful parks in New York famous for its spectacular views of the Statue of Liberty.

-However, contemplating "Lady Liberty" in the distance is not the only thing you can see and do in Battery Park, this park has a lot to offer!
-Don't miss these 10 ideas to get the most out of your walk through its gardens.
+However, contemplating "Lady Liberty" in the distance is not the only thing you can see and do.
+This park has a lot to offer!
+Don't miss these 10 ideas to get the most out of your Battery Park tour.

 1. Enjoy the view of the Statue of Liberty from a bench